It’s with great pride and excitement that we present our new brand.

 • Q: What happens during orientation?

 A: ECU Health Medical Center orientation takes place in two parts.
-The first part is a general orientation for all new employees that describes the values and the mission of the health-system as well as orients employees to the rules and regulations of the hospital.
+The first part is a general orientation for all new employees that describes the values and the mission of the health system as well as orients employees to the rules and regulations of the hospital.
 This is also the time at which new employees enroll in their benefits package.
 The second part of the orientation process relates specifically to the operation of the pharmacy department.
 During the month of July, residents interact with a variety of pharmacy staff in centralized and decentralized locations.
 Extensive time is spent on the operation and functionality of our integrated CPOE system.
 Resident orientation generally focuses on positioning the residents to successfully navigate the department while staffing.
 Interspersed throughout the month are multiple meetings regarding projects, committees and the general "meet and greet" of all preceptors.